The Internal Model Principle of Time-Varying Optimization: The dynamic gradient-feedback problem

-\begin{remark}[The internal model principle] We interpret condition~\eqref{eq:dynamic_condition_a} as the \textit{internal model principle of time-varying optimization,} as it expresses the requirement that any optimization algorithm that achieves asymptotic tracking must include an internal model of the exosystem.
-Note that the use of a copy of the temporal variability of the optimization problem is explicit in the prediction-correction algorithm~\cite{YZ-MS:98} (precisely, through the term $\nabla_{xt} f_0(x(t),t)$ -- see Remark~\ref{rem:f0_x_t} for notation). \QEDB\end{remark}
+\begin{remark}[\textbf{\textit{The internal model principle}}] We refer to condition~\eqref{eq:dynamic_condition_a} as the \textit{internal model principle of time-varying optimization}, as it encapsulates the requirement that an optimization algorithm must incorporate an internal model of the exosystem to achieve exact tracking.
+Note that the use of a copy of the temporal variability of the optimization problem is explicit in the prediction-correction algorithm (see~\eqref{eq:pred_corr_FcGc}). \QEDB\end{remark}